 A typical day for a grape harvester begins around 7.30 am.
 After two hours of work, the estate offers coffee, red and white wine, and a snack to the entire team in the vineyards.
 At 12.30, it’s time to take a lunch break, which usually lasts an hour.

 It's 5.00 pm!
 The harvesters put their baskets and pruning shears away and return home ...
 It’s a well-deserved rest and an opportunity to get their strength back before the new working day that awaits them.

 In some estates, grape harvesters may be asked to work in the vat rooms as well.
 Generally, this is the sorting table, but sometimes two or three people are recruited to do other work related to winemaking.

 After all the effort, it’s time to relax!
 With the Paulée, the end of the harvesting means the beginning of the festivities.
 Over a meal, all the harvesters, winegrowers and friends gather, eat together and taste the wines from the estate.
 It’s an opportunity to give thanks, to remember a few anecdotes, to toast and make plans for the next year!

-Grape harvest experience
+Wine harvest experience in Burgundy

-Some of our wine estates offer you the chance to come and join in their grape harvest for a day of discovery.
+Some of our wine estates offer you the chance to come and join in their harvest for a day of discovery.